UofTActuarial/UofTActuarial.github.io/content/publication/calcetero-badescu-lin-2022/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2023-07-05T18:04:35.920175Z'
+publishDate: '2024-06-16T23:06:32.407499Z'
 publication_types:
 - '2'
-abstract: Credibility, experience rating and more recently the so-called a posterior ratemaking in insurance consists in the determination of premiums that account for both the policyholders' attributes and their claim history.
-The models designed for such purposes are known as credibility models and fall under the same framework of Bayesian inference in statistics.
-Most of the data-driven models used for this task are mathematically intractable due to their complex structure, and therefore credibility premiums must be obtained via numerical methods e.g simulation via Markov Chain Monte Carlo.
-However, such methods are computationally expensive and even prohibitive for large portfolios when these must be applied at the policyholder level.
-In addition, these computations are ``black-box\" procedures for actuaries as there is no clear expression showing how the claim history of policyholders is used to upgrade their premiums.
-In this paper, we address these challenges and propose a methodology to derive a closed-form expression to compute credibility premiums for any given Bayesian model.
-We do so by introducing a credibility index, that works as an efficient summary statistic of the claim history of a policyholder, and illustrate how it can be used as the main input to approximate any credibility formula.
-The closed-form solution can be used to reduce the computational burden of a posteriori ratemaking for large portfolios via the same idea of surrogate modeling, and also provides a transparent way of computing premiums from which practical interpretations and risk assessments can be performed.
+abstract: Experience rating in insurance uses a Bayesian credibility model to upgrade the current premiums of a contract by taking into account policyholders' attributes and their claim history.
+Most data-driven models used for this task are mathematically intractable, and premiums must be obtained through numerical methods such as simulation via MCMC.
+However, these methods can be computationally expensive and even prohibitive for large portfolios when applied at the policyholder level.
+Additionally, these computations become \"black-box\" procedures as there is no analytical expression showing how the claim history of policyholders is used to upgrade their premiums.
+  To address these challenges, this paper proposes a surrogate modeling approach to inexpensively derive an analytical expression for computing the Bayesian premiums for any given model, approximately.
+As a part of the methodology, the paper introduces a likelihoodbased summary statistic of the policyholder's claim history that serves as the main input of the surrogate model and that is sufficient for certain families of distribution, including the exponential dispersion family.
+As a result, the computational burden of experience rating for large portfolios is reduced through the direct evaluation of such analytical expression, which can provide a transparent and interpretable way of computing Bayesian premiums.
 publication: '*Available at SSRN 4275353*'
 links:
 - name: URL